Periodic Reporting for period 3 - EURECON (The Making of a Lopsided Union: Economic Integration in the European Economic Community, 1957-1992)

 The project’s main objective is to arrive at a systemic analysis linking the five strands of economic integration - macroeconomic policy coordination, fiscal transfers, capital market integration, banking regulation, and deepening of the common/single market - in the EEC, and how this economic integration was connected to the possible creation of a single currency.
 While the focus of the analysis is mainly on the decision-making process in Brussels and the debates between individual member states’ governments, the project also takes into consideration non-state actors.
 This research takes the form of specific case studies in the following four areas: commercial banks, big business, trade unions and the evolution of economic thinking.

 It is difficult to talk about main results at this stage as this is still a work in progress.
 But generally speaking the research -- whether by team members or the PI -- confirms the potential of the project.
-Two journal articles have been submitted, one journal article accepted, one book proposal submitted.
-The PI made presentations on two important aspects related to EMU debates: the creation of a European-wide deposit insurance scheme, and the creation of a European unemployment benefit.
+Three journal articles have been published, one journal article accepted, one full book manuscript submitted.